After 2yrs of legal battle, a mother gets her child back

 After going through legal battle for over two years, a mother will finally be able to reunite with her son.

-Sadika Sheikh, who is an Indian citizen, managed to get her five-year-old son's custody for the time being, following a Supreme Court order today, from the child's father Saniur TIM Nabi, a businessman in Dhaka.
+Sadika Sheikh, who is an Indian citizen, managed to get her five-year-old son's custody for the time being, following a Supreme Court Order yesterday, from the child's father Saniur TIM Nabi, a businessman in Dhaka.

 It said Saniur can see the child for two days every week at a residence in Banani where Sadika has been living.